jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

                 )
             )

-  the loop ends and the terminal shows green again, I change ``wake_date`` back and the terminal still shows green
+  the loop ends and the terminal shows green again

 * I remove the ``wake_date`` variable because it is only used once